ChaosInTheCRD/blog/content/posts/05-Velero.md

 ## Enough chit chat, tell me about Velero
 Okay, okay I hear you, listening to my invalid excuses isn't much fun for anyone.
 But funnily enough, neither is system failure.
 And what's worse than system failure?
 I'll tell you for free; system failure with no disaster recovery solution!
 No disaster recovery solution, mitigation, or protection, for the kubernetes empire that you have worked tirelessly to setup over many months, if not years.
 But this begs the question; if your workloads are running in ephemeral containers, why not treat your cluster as an ephemeral beast as well?

 ### Ephemeral?
-What the Heptio?
 In the world of cloud native, containers by and large are treated to be ephemeral entities.
 In essence, this means their lifetime is viewed to be very short, before dying a valiant death.
 For this reason, data that we want to persist after a said death, to be used by the next container that comes along, is given its own dedicated resource to live in.
 For Kubernetes, this resource is called a persistent volume (PV), and solves many headaches.
-Try deploying [Grafana](https://whattheheptio.com/2020/03/04-prometheus/) dashboards on Kubernetes without any persistent storage; you'll see what I mean!
+Try deploying [Grafana](https://blog.chaosinthe.dev/posts/04-prometheus/) dashboards on Kubernetes without any persistent storage; you'll see what I mean!

 ### And my Kubernetes Manifests...
 Where are they stored? 💾